FluffyThePenguin/RSGBot_Archive/readMe.md

     [Application]: Retrieving comments before: t1_fyfqmt2 and submissions before: t3_htex19
     [Application]: 1 new comments found
     ```
-    - `ExampleFeature` echos detected comments/submissions, as we'll see in the next step.
+    - `ExampleFeature` echos comments/submissions.
+You should see replies from your bot.

 ### Contributing a Feature
 Features are things like auto-flairing of posts, removal of duplicate posts,